rellikss/RecursiveCosmology2025/README.md

-# RecursiveCosmology2025
-Simulations and whitepaper for Recursive Cosmology model
 # Recursive Cosmology 2025

 Whitepaper and simulations for "Recursive Cosmology and Cosmic Memory: A Fractal-Torsion Framework for Universe Evolution" by Brett Harris and Grok (xAI).